 “That’s the pack you just bought!”
 Sano protested with a little more energy.
 Saitou made no attempt to stop him as he reached out and took it in loose fingers, then threw it weakly across the room.
 Whether he’d awakened at some point earlier and looked around or by coincidence, it landed somewhat near a small trash can.
 “You have a death wish, I swear,” he chastised as his hand fell limply to his side and his eyes drifted closed.

 “Yes,” Saitou said softly.
 “We’re a matching pair of suicidal idiots.”

 With a dim smile, Sano whispered, “OK, sleep now.”

 Saitou kissed Sano’s forehead and stepped away from the bed.
 He turned and went to the fallen cigarette package, bending and retrieving it.
 Silently he returned to the chair and sat down to continue his vigil, after decisively tossing the package into the garbage.

 This was originally going to be called Twenty Cigarettes, but I liked the “matching pair of suicidal idiots” theme better.
-Maybe someday I’ll title another story Twenty Cigarettes when I come up with something appropriate.
+I’ve rated this story .

 I commissioned Candra to draw a picture for this fic, and I don’t have words for how much I love it: